Last updated on August 5th, 2021 at 05:49 pm

 Why should you visit the Salto de las Damas?

 In addition to the ecological path, the main attraction of this gorge is the Salto de las Damas, a waterfall that forms a small natural pool in which you can bathe in peace.
+The path is 710 meters long and takes about 30 minutes.
+There is also a cabin managed by Finca Ecoturística Las Damas for staying the night.

 How to get to Salto de las Damas